madhusudanabburu/madhusudanabburu.github.io/docs/src/guide/pipelines/README.md

 ## Observations
 Although this is a very basic pipeline, it still demonstrates that there are several factors to consider before converting a Jupyter Notebook into a Pipeline as there is some thought process needed on the design/identification of components that need to be independent and tracked like Data Ingestion, Data Cleansing, Data Analysis, Data splitting, Train models, Store Models, Validate and Test models etc

-I came across a tool called [Kale](https://github.com/kubeflow-kale/kale) that seamlessly integrates with Jupyter Notebook as an extension and automatically converts the notebook code to pipeline but unfortunately I couldn't install it due to the Jupyter Notebook version not being supported, I had to downgrade the version and also rebuild the docker images for Jupyter Notebook to only support versions between 2.0.0 and 3.0.0

 Let me find a mechanism to convert a Jupyter Notebook to Pipeline with minimal effort